 Air can enter your veins and arteries during surgical procedures.
 This is most common during brain surgeries.
-According to an article in the Journal of Minimal Access Surgery, up to 80 percent of brain surgeries result in an air embolism (NCBI).
-However, medical professionals usually detect the embolism during the surgery and correct it before it becomes a serious problem.
+According to an article in the Journal of Minimal Access Surgery, up to 80 percent of brain surgeries result in an air embolism.
+However, medical professionals usually detect and correct the embolism during the surgery before it becomes a serious problem.

 Doctors and nurses are trained to avoid allowing air to enter the veins and arteries during medical and surgical procedures.
 They are also trained to recognize an air embolism and treat it if one does occur.

 An air embolism can sometimes occur if there is trauma to your lung.
 For example, if your lung is compromised after an accident, you might be put on a breathing ventilator.
 This ventilator could force air into a damaged vein or artery.